 You already know what brand storytelling is!
 If you need some more clarity check What is Brand Storytelling.

 Brand storytelling is the only way to stand out as an affirmative, authoritative brand in your industry which will not only help you to skyrocket your sales but also to retain customer loyalty to your brand.

-But how to create a compelling brand story that makes your customers fall in love with you and your products?
+But how do you create a compelling story that makes customers fall in love with your brand and products?

-Creating a brand story is easy if you know the answers to some provoking questions of your brand.
+Creating a brand story is easy if you know the answers to some provoking questions related to the brand.